 Wynonna blows up the bike when one of the dudes goes to fetch it.
 The gun flies in the air.
 Wynonna tells Waverly to hold her breath and the rope.
 Waverly dangles.
 Wynonna goes for the gun.
 Shoots the pulley, it bounces several times and hits the revenant’s gun and cuts off the rope.
 Carl pops up, pulls a gun, and Wynonna can’t get Peacemaker to work a second time.
 Another bullet hits Carl.
 It’s Dolls, who drives them both away in a black SUV.
 Fine, so Dolls has to save them in this instance.
 But if there is a more perfect song than “Black Sheep” by Gin Wigmore for this scene, I have no idea what it would be.

 Waverly and Wynonna are at their aunt’s house.
 Gus will be released the next day.
-Wynonna has to stay and fight the curse, not leave town as she planned.
+Wynonna has to stay and fight the curse, not leave town as she planned (see also: exploded bike, now nonexistent money, above).
 Her assessment of Dolls = “Big city, leather loafers douche” but acknowledges his “great butt” as pointed out by Waverly.
 So, the sexual tension, it will no doubt continue paying us visits.

 Living up to her assessment, Dolls blackmails Wynonna with her previous charges to get her to get into the Black Badge division.
 Her assignment is to identify and eliminate the revenants.
 We find out they’re trapped in Purgatory due to the curse.
 She thanks him for covering them (flirtingly).
 He flirts / not flirts back and declares, “Welcome to the Black Badge division.”